 That is the percentage of Cooley’s 871 graduates who were able to secure full-time legal employment by one year after graduation.
 (Source: Law School Transparency)

 In fact, with an employment rate of just 49.40% 9 months after graduation, chances are better than ever that you will end up completely unemployed if you happen to be one of the poor souls graduating from Cooley Law.
-It is a little hard to interpret this figure, since mostly anything counts as “employment.”
+It is a little hard to interpret this figure since most anything counts as “employment.”

 Most of those that do not secure full-time legal employment are likely still looking or are forced to begin practice on their own, “hanging out a shingle,” as it is known in the legal world.
 Trust those who have done it: starting your own private practice is nowhere near as glamorous as it sounds.